julien6387/supvisors/README.rst

 Please note that some of these dependencies may have their own dependencies.

 Versions are given for information.
 Although **Supvisors** has been developed and tested with these releases, the minimal release of each dependency is unknown.
 Other releases are likely working as well.

 Installation
 -------------

-Get the latest release from `here
+Get the latest release from `Supvisors releases
 <https://github.com/julien6387/supvisors/releases>`_.

 Unzip the archive and enter the directory supvisors-*version*.